RichardValerosoUniverse/The-Valeroso-City/README.md

 * **Example 6:** This timing hack works best for upgrades that happen after the first year.
 Most first-year annual fees are waived, so you would wait until the second-year fee posts before making a product change.

 **Part 28: What is a "Retention Offer"?**

 A retention offer is a bonus a bank gives you to keep you from closing your account.
 This is usually offered by a special "retention department" when you call to cancel a card.
 * **Example 1:** A user calls to cancel their card and is offered a ₱5,000 statement credit to stay.
 * **Example 2:** A customer is offered 10,000 bonus points if they keep their card open for another year.
+* **Example 3:** A person calls to close a card with a high annual fee.
+The retention agent offers to waive the annual fee for the current year to convince them to keep the card.
+* **Example 4:** A customer calls to cancel their card and is offered 5,000 bonus points if they spend ₱50,000 on the card over the next three months.
+* **Example 5:** A bank representative transfers your call to the "retention" or "cancellation" department after you state that you want to close your account.
+This is the department authorized to make these special offers.
+* **Example 6:** Banks offer retention deals because the cost of acquiring a new customer is significantly higher than the cost of keeping a satisfied, existing one.
+Your strong credit history and loyalty are valuable to them.

 **Part 29: The Psychology of the Bank Representative** The representative's job is to keep you as a customer.
 They have specific tools to offer you incentives.
 Understanding this gives you the power to negotiate and push for a better outcome.